Reinaldo Arenas: Life

 Arenas was born in the countryside of Newport Beach, Aguas Claras, Holguín Province, Cuba, and later moved to the city of Holguín as a teenager.
 He was six years old when he started school, attending Rural School 91 in Perronales County.
-There, his interest in boys flourished.
+Around this age, he discovered that he was gay.
 He later wrote about his sexual exploration with himself.
-He talked openly of how the first times he had straight sex, while incomplete, were with his cousin, Dulce Maria.
+He talked openly of having his first experience of straight sex, though incomplete, with his cousin, Dulce Maria.
 He also shared that his first act of gay sex was at age eight with his cousin Orlando, who was 12.
 Arenas stated, "In the country, sexual energy generally overcomes all prejudice, repression, and punishment....
 Physical desire overpowers whatever feelings of machismo our fathers take upon themselves to instill in us."

 After moving to Holguín when he was a teen, Arenas got a job at a guava paste factory.
 When conditions in the city started to get worse, around 1958, he decided that he wanted to join the guerillas (Castro and his movement).
 When he was 14, he walked to Velasco, where he met Cuco Sánchez, who took him to the pro-Soviet Cuban guerrilla headquarters in the Sierra Gibara.
 A guerilla commander, Eddy Suñol, interviewed Arenas and said, "We have plenty of guerrillas; what we need is weapons."

 After ten days with the guerilla, Arenas went back to Holguín with the intention of killing a guard and taking his weapon.
 When he made it back to the city, he went home to see his grandparents who were not so happy to see him.
 Because he made the mistake of leaving a note saying that he was going to join the guerillas, the women who lived with his grandparents spread the news like wildfire.
 Fulgencio Batista's secret police, the Bureau for the Repression of Communist Activities, were on the lookout for him.
 His brief trip home made him realize that he could not stay and so he trekked back to Velasco to the rebel encampment.
 It now had to accept him.

 When he was 16, he was awarded a scholarship at La Pantoja, the Batista military camp that had been converted into a polytechnic institute.
 There, one of the most important courses was on Marxist–Leninism.
 Students had to master Manual of the Soviet Academy of Sciences, Manual of Political Economy by Pyotr Ivanovich Nikitin, and Foundations of Socialism in Cuba by Blas Roca Calderio.
 Arenas graduated as an agricultural accountant but later described his schooling as "communist indoctrination."